censys-ml/censys-ml/README.md

 This source ingests data through the syslog protocol.
 To use this source, set the `source` to `syslog`.
 A syslog protocol uses a socket connection.
 So the same steps in the socket section can be followed. syslog is also supports TLS over TCP connection mode

+### Journald

+Data can also be ingested through Systemd's Journald utility.
+The [`journalctl`](https://vector.dev/docs/reference/sources/journald/#journalctl) binary is required, this is the interface Vector uses to retrieve JournalD logs.
+User must also be part of the `systemd-journal` group in order to execute the [`journalctl`](https://vector.dev/docs/reference/sources/journald/#journalctl) binary.
+Checkpoints are set for every batch that is read.
+The batch_size option limits this size. if needed entries from alternate boots can be included.
+The full path of the [`journalctl`](https://vector.dev/docs/reference/sources/journald/#journalctl) executable must also be specified.
+Units are monitored once process has began.
+To select which units to monitor simply specify there names separated with a comma as such `.unit1,unit2`. any unit lacking a `"."` will have a `".service"` appended to it to make it a valid service unit name.

 ------